 The triage analogy from hospitals is a relevant one for businesses using Tensense: leaders need to know quickly what level of support is needed and where within the business it should be given.
 In some cases, it is minimal maintenance – significant impacts are not seen, while for others there is immediate urgency to the management focus needed.
 For a very short period in hospitals the norms and conventions have been suspended – time is too short.
 Organisations are in the same place.

-Tensense Pulse allows the workforce to give their rapid-fire, intuitive input on the range of topics that matter to leaders – the rules engine in the software does the heavy lifting of the analysis in real time, so leaders need to check in, adjust and move on to action.
+Tensense allows the workforce to give their rapid-fire, intuitive input on the range of topics that matter to leaders – the rules engine in the software does the heavy lifting of the analysis in real time, leaders get alerted to emerging threats, adjust their decisions and move on to action.

 Dr. Mike Carter is the Chief Scientific Officer at Tensense.
 Tensense has embedded the power of Sensemaking in software technology to help leaders understand their organisations quickly, effectively and efficiently, framing and supporting their decision-making